-The recovery treatment model at SFSH is Illness Management & Recovery (IMR), which consists of a designated set of skills and knowledge to help persons served to attain management of their illness and recovery.
-IMR is a step-by-step, evidence-based practice program that helps persons served to set meaningful goals for themselves, acquire information and skills to develop more mastery over their psychiatric illness, and progress towards their own personal recovery.
+The recovery treatment model at SFSH is based on Illness Management & Recovery (IMR), which consists of a designated set of skills and knowledge to help persons served.
+IMR is a step-by-step, evidence-based practice program that helps persons served to set meaningful goals for themselves, acquire information and skills to develop more mastery over their psychiatric illness, and progress towards their own recovery as they personally define it.
 However, what is consistent with the traditional medical model is that the psychiatrist is the head of the treatment team.
 The psychology department fulfills the roles of consultant, therapist, assessor, and behavioral consultant.
 We offer support to the treatment teams, and the persons served.